Menu

 Which brings us to the important question: what’s going to be good about this change?
 We mentioned earlier how dodgy AdWords managers could in the past practically extort their clients by charging them for AdWords management that consisted of nothing more than letting their campaigns sit, garnering lukewarm results.
 Enough to keep them in the low value right hand side results while never progressing to the more valuable top and bottom results.

 This change more or less stops any shady managers from carrying out this practice.
 It will massively reward those campaigns that put the effort into creating relevant ads, and with extra spaces to work with Google can give out these valuable positions to a greater number of deserving ads.
-Meanwhile, those ads that were not optimised and were only staying on the front page thanks to a lack of competition will be moved on.
+Meanwhile, those ads that were not optimized and were only staying on the front page thanks to a lack of competition will be moved on.
 Google is effectively chopping out the rotting wood of the AdWords system, ensuring that only the highest quality, most relevant ads enjoy front page real estate.

 Now let’s talk about quality score, and why the new system will encourage advertisers to improve theirs.
 The more relevant an ad is to its landing page, the higher the quality score.
 The higher the quality score, the better the better the ad position will be, the less it will cost per click and the more cost effective it will be.
 In the past, getting onto the front page did not require such a high quality score as the right hand side results were so much easier to get into.
 Now that they’re gone and the total number of ads has been reduced, it’s going to take a good quality score to get anywhere near the front page.
 AdWords managers simply won’t be able to let their client’s campaigns sit gathering dust while they collect management fees, because no client will be happy with their ads not being in a prominent position.

-Effectively, these changes are going to weed out the weak, the poorly optimised and the irrelevant ads out there and replace them with ads that make an effort to provide users with relevant content.
+Effectively, these changes are going to weed out the weak, the poorly optimized and the irrelevant ads out there and replace them with ads that make an effort to provide users with relevant content.
 The strong will get strong and the weak weaker, and the AdWords managers who once made a pretty penny pulling the wool over their client’s eyes are likely to have a nice long whinge.

 The Bad